St Matthew's Church, Perry Beeches: Worship

 St Matthew's describes its services as being in the "Modern Catholic" tradition.
+There are services and events held in the church and parish centre throughout the week, and a Parish Mass every Sunday morning at 10am.

 An episode of the BBC Television programme Songs of Praise, recorded at the church on 15 May 1968, was broadcast on 30 June that year.
 It was presented by Geoffrey Wheeler.

 A statue in English limestone by Nicholas Mynheer, Holy Family was erected in the church grounds in 2011.
 In September 2014, a series of 14 stations of the cross artworks by Mynheer were installed inside the church.
 Near the altar are two icons by Tatiana Nichita.